What kind of activity?

 Similar to walking, aerobic exercise should be progressed slowly, starting out with 10 minutes and gradually increasing time and intensity.
 Current guidelines recommend 150 minutes of aerobic exercise per week.

-Stand on one leg, walk with one foot in front of the other and stand on uneven surfaces such as foam or pillows.
+Standing on one leg, walking with one foot in front of the other, and standing on uneven surfaces such as foam or pillows can help retrain the balance system.
+Current guidelines recommend doing balance and coordination exercises daily.